IhorZak/ALog/README.md

 Other important features of ALog are:
 - Formatted output of JSON and XML
 - Automatic providing of log message tag based on class name
+- Pretty formatting of arrays, collections and maps
+- Possibility to provide custom formatters for object types

 ## Usage
 ALog supports all Android API versions starting from API 1.